johtai/RedWork/README.md

 RedWork is a typical bux-site, where anyone can provide a small job with a small fee.
 It can help people without a permanent job, freelancers and students earn some money.

-Run start.py to start website on your local device.
+Run start.bat to start website on your local device.